-7.15 Modification and Adjustments to Existing Utility Assets
+7.15 Modification and adjustments to existing utility assets

-As part of the roadworks, existing Utility Assets (valves, hydrants, water services, pits, etc) require modification to suit the final surface levels.
+As part of the roadworks, existing utility assets (valves, hydrants, water services, pits, etc), require modification to suit the final surface levels.
 The Principal Contractor shall liaise with the respective Utility Authorities for these works to be carried out.
 All modifications and adjustments to utility assets are to be carried out by the respective Utility Authorities or by their approved Contractor unless noted otherwise on the IFC drawings.
 All adjustments of pits are to be negotiated with the relevant Utility Authority.

-Where Utility works are being undertaken concurrently with the Road works, the Principal Contractor shall supply all the necessary information and set out on site to enable the respective Utility Authorities to complete their works.
-The timing and staging of these works are to be determined on Site by the Principal Contractor in direct liaison with the respective Utility Authorities and to the approval of the Administrator.
+Where utility works are being undertaken concurrently with the road works, the Principal Contractor shall supply all the necessary information and set out on site to enable the respective Utility Authorities to complete their works.
+The timing and staging of these works are to be determined on site by the Principal Contractor in direct liaison with the respective Utility Authorities and to the approval of the Administrator.
+Upon completion of the relocation / modification works the Principal Contractor shall survey the assets in accordance with MRTS56 Construction Survey and deliver the information as indicated in Clause 8.

-Where Utility works are being undertaken prior to road works (early works) the Utility Authority supply all necessary information and set out on site to enable the respective the completion of their works.
+Where utility works are being undertaken prior to road works (early works), the Utility Authority supply all necessary information and set out on site to enable the respective the completion of their works.